 How a Weight Distributing Hitch Works

-Of all caravan mythology there is little that rivals how a weight distributing hitch works.
+How a weight distributing hitch works is often misunderstood.
 It is mostly due to confusing ‘mass’ and ‘weight’.
 For most purpose, e.g. cooking, that difference matters not.
-Nevertheless, if weight is mistaken for mass when talking about WDHs, it results in possibly dangerous assumptions.
+Nevertheless, if weight is mistaken for mass when talking about WDHs, it can result in dangerous assumptions.

 Mass is a measure of how much ’matter’ is contained in any object.
 Unless subject to an external force, mass does not change position or location.

 Weight is a down force (caused by gravity) on the matter contained in any object.
 We mostly express that force (weight) in kilograms (or pounds).
 Engineers use newtons per kilogram.
 The Earth’s gravitational field strength is approximately ten newtons per kilogram (10 N/kg ).

 How a Weight Distributing Hitch Works: caravan stability